-Federal regulations State regulations/COPs Additions/changes needed Comment engage in community life SDS Service Principles: Services are designed and delivered to build communities where all members are included, respected, and valued.
+Federal regulations State regulations/COPs Additions/changes needed Comment Federal regulations the most appropriate environment in the home or community, and build and strengthen family and community supports.
 ALH AS 47.33.230 (a) [Resident's plan must] (1) promote participation in the community AKPH brochure "A Matter of Rights".
 [Resident has right to] participate in and benefit from community services and activities to achieve the highest level of independence, autonomy, and interaction in the community.
 FH (Foster home) 7 AAC 56.310 (a)(7) [Child receiving services has the following right] opportunity to participate in community functions and recreational activities and to have the child's social needs met OCS FH Handbook.
-Important for recipient to participate in recreational, school, religious, and community activities; FH should encourage recipient to participate in activities that are appropriate and safe
+Important for recipient to participate in recreational, school, religious, and community activities; FH should encourage recipient to participate in activities that are appropriate Additions/changes needed Comment and safe

-Federal regulations State regulations/COPs Additions/changes needed Comment control personal resources No reference in SDS regulations /COPs to personal resources ALH AS 47.33.300 (a)(7) [Res has right to] manage the resident's own money.
+Federal regulations State regulations/COPs Additions/changes needed Comment control personal resources No references in HCBS regulations or COPs regarding settings for adult day, day habilitation, supported employment, residential habilitation, or residential supported living, or in provider COP.
+ALH AS 47.33.300 (a)(7) [Res has right to] manage the resident's own money.
 AKPH P&P No. 01.04 [Res has right] to manage the resident's own money and finances.
 FH 7 AAC 50.430 (f) [Money earned/received by child is personal property] No member of FH may borrow or spend money acquired by foster child (g) [FH may limit amount of money child may possess or have unencumbered access if in child's best interest] OCS FH Handbook.
-Money earned by recipient is personal property; if over \$200 should have savings account; spending habits may be guided; not FH may borrow or spend recipient's money Revise Provider COP III.C.
+Money earned by recipient is personal property; if over \$200 should have savings account; spending habits may be guided; not FH may borrow or spend recipient's money New regulation 7 AAC 130.xxx Recipient services.
+Include provision that providers must ensure in all settings that staff will facilitate recipient control of personal resources.
+Revise Provider COP III.C.
 Recipient rights.
-[Provider must] support recipient control of personal resources [to the extent recommended by the planning team?]
+[Provider must] support recipient control of personal resources.
 Revise CC COP IV.B 2.
-POC Development to address control of personal resources as an action to be considered by planning team. receive services in the community SDS Service Principles:Individuals have knowledge of and access to community services ALH AS 47.33.300 (a) [Res has right to]
+POC Development to address control of personal resources as an action to be considered by planning team.